centreon/centreon-documentation/versioned_docs/version-23.10/administration/platform-statistics.md

 It is also possible to display the performance of the engines through performance graphs.
-Go to the `Administration > Platform Status > Engine Statistics` menu and select the poller:
+Go to the `Administration > Platform Status > Engine Statistics` menu and select the desired poller:

 ![image](../assets/administration/statistics-engine.png)